dwiddo/average-minimum-distance/README.md

 dm = amd.AMD_cdist(amds)
 ```

-## Example: PDD-based dendrogram
+## Example: AMD-based dendrogram

-This example compares some crystals in a cif by PDD (k = 100) and plots a single linkage dendrogram:
+This example compares some crystals in a cif by AMD (k = 100) and plots a single linkage dendrogram:

 ```py
 import amd